 startup.py: Default python commands run once the UI is loaded in the context of the scripting console

-signatures/: Any user-signatures can be stored in this location which is not created by default
+signatures/: Any user-created signatures can be stored in platform-specific subfolders in this location

 pythonVER/: Any pip dependencies from plugin manager plugins are installed to the appropriate python version subfolder such as